-We will enter into an underwriting agreement with the underwriter, Roth Capital Partners, LLC, and the selling stockholder.
+As of the date of this prospectus, we entered into an underwriting agreement with the underwriter, Roth Capital Partners, LLC, and the selling stockholder.
 We refer to Roth Capital Partners, LLC as the "underwriter."
-Subject to the terms and conditions of the underwriting agreement, we and the selling stockholder will agree to sell to the underwriter, and the underwriter will agree to purchase from us and the selling stockholder, shares of our common stock.
+Subject to the terms and conditions of the underwriting agreement, we and the selling stockholder agreed to sell to the underwriter, and the underwriter agreed to purchase from us and the selling stockholder, shares of our common stock.

-Pursuant to the terms and subject to the conditions contained in the underwriting agreement, we and the selling stockholder will agree to sell to the underwriter named below, and the underwriter will agree to purchase from us and the selling stockholder, the number of shares of common stock set forth opposite its name below:
+Pursuant to the terms and subject to the conditions contained in the underwriting agreement, we and the selling stockholder have agreed to sell to the underwriter named below, and the underwriter agreed to purchase from us and the selling stockholder, the number of shares of common stock set forth opposite its name below:

 Number of Shares

 Name

-Roth Capital Partners, LLC
+Roth Capital Partners, LLC 3,047,015

-Total 3,902,941
+Total 3,047,015

-The underwriting agreement will provide that the obligation of the underwriter to purchase the shares of common stock offered by this prospectus, other than those covered by the option to purchase additional shares of common stock described below, is subject to certain conditions.
-The underwriter will be obligated to purchase all of the shares of common stock offered hereby if any of the shares are purchased.
+The underwriting agreement provides that the obligation of the underwriter to purchase the shares of common stock offered by this prospectus, other than those covered by the option to purchase additional shares of common stock described below, is subject to certain conditions.
+The underwriter is obligated to purchase all of the shares of common stock offered hereby if any of the shares are purchased.

 The underwriter will offer the shares of common stock, subject to prior sale, when, as and if issued to and accepted by it, subject to approval of legal matters by its counsel and other conditions specified in the underwriting agreement.
-The underwriter will reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+The underwriter reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.